-In a world where we are so constantly connected to each other, digitally, at least, the idea of being alone is frightening for some people.
+In this world where we are so constantly connected to each other, digitally, at least, the idea of being alone is frightening for some people.
 It seems we’re afraid to be by ourselves.
 For some it’s because they wouldn’t know what to do with themselves.
 Others maybe just so used to doing things with husband, kids, friends, the idea is foreign to them.
 The art of solitude is slipping away.

 Somehow we’ve developed an idea that being alone is not a good thing.
 We equate it with being sad or antisocial or lonely.
 But being alone simply means that you’re not with other people and that can be an enjoyable thing.
 In reality, most times being by yourself is not the problem.
 The difficulty comes with thinking what others think.
 You think others think you have no one to hang out with.
 Being alone is what you make of it.
 You can make it happy.